 However, there are also a lot of unknowns about this course, including the size of the qbank and the length of the videos.
 The website says the video library is best used for “clarification,” not as a primary study source.
 Moreover, Kaplan seems to have provided few materials for last-minute review, so this is a course for those prepared to plan carefully rather than cram at the last minute.
 There’s also no greenlight exam or pass guarantee.

 The Series 99 exam, also called the Operations Professional exam, is created and administered by the Financial Industry Regulatory Authority, or FINRA.
 It’s designed to be taken alongside the general securities industry essentials (SIE) exam to show that a candidate has the knowledge base required to work as an operations professional.

 The exam consists of 50 scored multiple-choice questions, 35 of which pertain to the securities industry and broker-dealer operations.
-The remaining 15 quizzes you on your knowledge of professional conduct and ethical considerations.
+The remaining 15 quiz you on your knowledge of professional conduct and ethical considerations.
 STC puts out a set of ten Series 99 sample questions to show you what to expect.

 Overall, you have 90 minutes to complete the test, and you must get at least 68% of the questions right to pass.
 However, there are often five unscored pretest questions included for a total of 55 questions.
 You won’t know which questions are the pretest items, so make sure to answer all questions to the best of your ability.

 FINRA puts out an official content outline to help you focus your studies, so Series 99 study guides typically use this syllabus as a basis for their courses.
-Still, here’s an outline of the content on the Series 99 exam.
+Still, here’s an outline of the content of the Series 99 exam.